Azusa High School

 Azusa High School is a public high school in Azusa, California, United States, a city east of Los Angeles and east of the San Gabriel Valley.
 It is the flagship high school for the Azusa Unified School District.

 In addition to offering multiple Advanced Placement courses.
 Azusa High School is an IB (International Baccalaureate) school.
-Azusa High School offers students a variety of career pathways in STEM as well as an Early College Prep (ECP) program.
-Alumni of the school have graduated from prestigious undergraduate institutions like Yale University, Stanford University, Amherst College, University of California, Berkeley, University of Southern California, University of California, Los Angeles, University of California, San Diego etc.

-Academics

-As of 2025, Azusa High School operates on an 8:30 a.m. to 3:20 p.m. schedule.
-The only exception is on Wednesday where school ends at 2:36 p.m. as every Wednesday is a minimum day.

-Block Schedule

-Azusa High School uses a 4 by 4 class schedule.
-The academic school year is broken into 2 semesters in which students have the opportunity to take 4 classes per semester.
-This allows students to complete a total of 8 classes per school year, giving them more opportunities to participate in career pathways and internship programs.
-The 4 by 4 system also gives students additional opportunities for credit recovery if needed.

 Enrollment

 Azusa High School has had an enrollment of about 1,416 students in 2011–2012 school year.
 Azusa High School is integrated in the school years of 2011–2012 with, 0.2% American Indian/Alaska Native, 1.1% Asian, 0.3% Native Hawaiian/Pacific Islander, 1.7% Filipino, 90.6% Hispanic, 1.0% Black, and 4.4% White.

 For the 2025 - 2026 school year, Azusa High School's enrollment was approximately 1,480 students.

 Athletics

 Currently, Azusa High School offers its students 16 athletic teams.
 All sports teams are associated with the Montview League and participate in the CIF Southern Section.